 Advisers and mentors

 You are assigned a faculty adviser and mentors throughout this program.
-These individuals serve as contact points throughout your training.
+These individuals serve as contact points to review your progress and ensure that your educational needs are being met.

 Prominent professors visit Mayo Clinic each year and present their work during lectures.
-Fellows are encouraged to take full advantage of opportunities to interact with visiting experts.
+You are encouraged to take full advantage of opportunities to interact with visiting experts.